Tile561/Elera-Voice-Assitant/README.md

-# Elara - Your Personal Voice Assistant
+# Elara - Voice Assistant

 Elara is a voice assistant program written in Python that aims to provide assistance with various tasks using voice commands.
 It utilizes the `tkinter` library to create a graphical user interface (GUI) for user interaction.